Olirowe/Olirowe/README.md

 ### Get in Touch 📬

-You can always reach me on my [personal email](mailto:hello@olirowe.com)

-If you're wanting to talk about work, you can reach me on my [work email](mailto:oliver@helm.africa)
+The best place to reach me is on my [Linkedin](https://www.linkedin.com/in/the-one-the-only-oli-rowe/)